 Oman Country Report

-The Omani government has sufficient autonomy under Sultan Qaboos to function in his absence, and the royal family has minimal representation in the security and military institutions.
-The elevation of Sultan Qaboos's cousin, former brigadier-general Sayyid Asaad bin Tariq, to the post of deputy prime minister for foreign affairs on 2 March 2017 further reduces succession-related risks and potential infighting over the succession.
-This limits but does not eliminate the risks to long-term state stability in the event of Qaboos's death or incapacitation.
+The Omani government has sufficient autonomy under Sultan Qaboos to function in his absence.
+The elevation of his cousin, former brigadier-general Sayyid Asaad bin Tariq, to the post of deputy prime minister for foreign affairs in early 2017 was widely perceived as an informal designation as successor, reducing, but not completely eliminating, the risk of infighting following Qaboos's eventual death or incapacitation.
+The government is likely to continue implementing stringent local-content requirements, including an ongoing foreign workers' visa freeze, to appease public pressure over unemployment.
 Contract alteration risks are moderate.
-There are no known groups operating in Oman that have the capability to deploy improvised explosive devices (IEDs) or co-ordinated paramilitary-style attacks against property or individuals.
+There are no known groups operating in Oman with the intent or capability to deploy improvised explosive devices (IEDs) or co-ordinatedparamilitary-style attacks against property or individuals.

-Access to international credit markets and prudent fiscal management will probably enable authorities to continue to prioritise spending on transport and logistics infrastructure despite lower energy prices.
-Foreign investors have to contend with a cumbersome bureaucracy and will probably face increased emphasis on local content requirements.
-Petty bribery is prevalent in the public sector, including in front-line services, and in the higher echelons of the government, as illustrated by the conviction of senior government officials and energy-sector executives in corruption cases.
-Bribes are not a prerequisite to successfully doing business.
+Access to international credit markets and prudent fiscal management will probably enable the authorities to continue to prioritise spending on transport and logistics infrastructure despite lower energy prices.
+Foreign investors have to contend with an emphasis on local-content requirements, including a foreign worker visa ban at least until late 2018.
+Bribery is prevalent in the public sector, including facilitation payments and petty bribery in front-line services, but the recent conviction of senior government officials and energy-sector executives in high-profile corruption cases renders bribery solicitations less likely in the higher echelons of government.

 Private and commercial shipping are at growing risk from Somali pirates in the Arabian Sea off the Omani coast and near the Gulf of Aden.
 The risk decreases to moderate the closer the ships are to the Omani coastline given the presence of a small but effective coast guard.
 Despite relatively robust security measures along the Omani-Yemeni border, the conflict in Yemen, where jihadists enjoy unprecedented freedom of movement, increases the risk of successful infiltration by militants capable of transferring IED capability to Oman; nevertheless, Saudi Arabia and the UAE are likely to remain much higher priorities for jihadists.